danidiaz/dep-t/README.md

     mkControllerIO :: (HasLogger IO e, HasRepository IO e, MonadIO m, MonadReader e m) => Int -> m String

-So far only the signature has changed, but now the function can work in reader-like monads other than `ReaderT`.
+So far only the signature has changed, but now the function can work in other reader-like monads besides `ReaderT`.

 Let's go one step further, and abstract away the `IO`, so that function in the record can have effects in other monads: